Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 - Enemies
 1. Trolls (fast and weak)
-2. Kobolds (slow and strong)
+2. Orcs (slow and strong)
 3. Elves (very fast and strong)
 4. Werewolves (very strong and fast)

 - The Quests
-1. Eerie Forest (only trolls and kobolds leave here)
+1. Eerie Forest (only trolls and orcs here)
-2. Cave (only trolls, kobolds and elves leave here)
+2. Cave (only trolls, orcs and elves here)
-3. Dark Woods (trolls, kobolds, elves amd werewolves leave here)
+3. Dark Woods (trolls, orcss, elves amd werewolves here)

 - Enemies fights